-During the year under review, Armadale continued to operate as a diversified investing company natural resource projects in Africa.
+During the year under review, Armadale continued to operate as a diversified investing group focused on natural resource projects in Africa.
 To this end, its portfolio is divided into two groups:

-- Actively managed investments where the Company has majority ownership of the investment; and - Passively managed investments where the Company has a minority investment, typically in a quoted company, and does not have management control.
+- actively managed investments where the Company has majority ownership of the investment; - passively managed investments where the Company has a minority investment, typically in a quoted company, and does not have management control.